paragliding training center

 Mark Kubisch did the work to show how to do this: repair the redrive.
 When reassembling the case halves, be certain to tighten the screws in a "cross pattern" to the correct torque.
 Do NOT fill the case with oil for at least 8 or more hours to allow the sealant to cure.
 Use RTV "grey" type sealant.

-Before you tear things apart (or send it off for service), check to be sure the fill plug is not the problem.
+Before you take things apart, check to be sure the fill plug is not the problem.
 An easy way to check the valve relief pressure is to use a pop-off gauge.
 The plug is actually a low pressure relief valve (1.5 psi) that uses a spring loaded ball pushing against an orifice.
 The ball can become stuck or jammed over time preventing the relief of pressure buildup inside the redrive.
 Pressure can increase enough to force oil out through the seals.
 The increase in pressure can be caused by running the engine at full load (it heats the redrive up more) or going to high altitude.
 The seals in the redrive are not pressure seals but ordinary shaft seals which is why they can leak under certain conditions.

 It is easy to fix the jammed fill plug/relief valve.
 Cut the tip off a wood toothpick and run it into the hole in the bottom of the plug pushing the ball back and forth.
 You can tell right away if the ball is jammed.
 Spray some WD-40 down the hole and then use air pressure to blow the WD-40 through the entire relief valve.
 Doing this a number of times will thoroughly clean out the valve.